machinelearning2014/deepthoughtai-evo-site/paper.md

 ## 8. Conclusion

 EVO is an architecture for autonomous, evidence-grounded, tiered reasoning that addresses the reliability failures of pure LLMs through structured epistemic accountability.
-Its five-tier classification system — with four ascending rigor levels inside the MATHS tier — ensures that the verification mechanism matches the task complexity: from simple factual lookups (LITE) through numerical computation (COMPUTE), mathematical work spanning computation to formal proof (MATHS), code inspection (CODE), and logical reasoning (REASON).
+Its three-tier classification system — with four ascending rigor levels inside the MATHS tier — ensures that the verification mechanism matches the task complexity: from simple factual lookups (LITE) through numerical computation (COMPUTE), mathematical work spanning computation to formal proof (MATHS), code inspection (CODE), and logical reasoning (REASON).
 Its Prolog-first derivation engine treats assumptions as first-class objects, enabling dependence testing and consistency verification that no pure LLM can provide.
 Its Lean 4 integration, operating within MATHS/formal, provides machine-checkable formal verification for mathematical claims, with a mandatory-attempt-then-fallback policy ensuring the agent makes a genuine effort at formal proof before accepting informal mathematical evidence.

 The live debate with ChatGPT 5.5 (Appendix A) tested these architectural claims under adversarial interrogation.
 The debate revealed genuine strengths — the comparative safety-net argument, the formalization-as-clarification argument — and genuine challenges — the representation-formation bottleneck, which remains a fundamental limitation of all formal systems.
 The judge's assessment confirmed that EVO wins decisively under the narrower interpretation of the resolution (adding verification increases reliability) while the broader interpretation (neuro-symbolic systems are generally superior) remains contested.